top of page

 • Improve third sector understanding and connections to community planning and health and social care planning processes.

-• Support opportunities for third sector and cross sector collaboration/networking in Skye, Lochalsh and Wester Ross.
+• Support opportunities for third sector and cross sector collaboration/networking in Skye and Lochalsh.

 We do this by: